 Dining in Amsterdam is a laid-back affair, although the Dutch tend to eat early: many kitchens close by 10pm.
 If you have special requirements, such as high chairs or disabled access, it’s always best to phone the restaurant before setting out.

-All bills should, by law, include 19 per cent tax and a 15 per cent service charge, though it’s customary to round up between five and ten per cent if the service merits it.
-Since the euro was adopted in 2002, prices have shot up; those listed here should only be used as a guideline.
+All bills should, by law, include 21 per cent tax.
+Tips-wise, it’s customary to round up between five and ten per cent if the service merits it.

 While every effort and care has been made to ensure the accuracy of the information contained in this guide, the publisher cannot accept responsibility for any errors it may contain.
 Before you go out of your way, we strongly advise you to phone ahead and check the particulars.